Damien Kingsbury: Academia

 Kingsbury lectured in Journalism at Deakin University (1989-1991), leaving to complete his PhD studies.
 He returned to Monash University in 1998 as Coordinator of the MA in Asian Studies and Lecturer in Development Studies.
 In 1999, Kingsbury led the Australia East Timor International Volunteer Program monitoring mission to Timor-Leste's 'popular consultation' for independence.

 In 2001, Kingsbury joined Deakin University as a Senior Lecturer in International and Community Development.
 While with Deakin, in 2005 Kingsbury was adviser to the Free Aceh Movement in the Helsinki peace talks, ending three decades of conflict in the western Indonesian province of Aceh.
 The mediator of these peace talks, former Finnish President Martti Ahtisaari, was awarded a Nobel Peace Prize in October 2008, 'for his efforts on several continents and over more than three decades', including playing a prominent role in resolving many conflicts in Namibia; Aceh, Indonesia; Kosovo and Iraq, among other areas'.
 Kingsbury also advised on conflict resolution to the Liberation Tigers of Tamil Eelam, the West Papua Coalition for National Liberation, on separatist internecine conflict in Nagaland (India) and with the Moro Islamic Liberation Front.

 In 2006 Kingsbury was promoted to Associate Professor and in 2010 appointed to a Personal Chair as Professor.
 While at Deakin University, Kingsbury coordinated election observer missions to Timor-Leste in 2007, 2012, 2017 and 2018.
 In 2014 Kingsbury returned to El Salvador to research the publication Gold, Water and the Struggle for Basic Rights in El Salvador (Oxfam Australia, 14 September 2014) which contributed to the International Center for Settlement of Investment Disputes dismissing a claim by Pac Rim Cayman LLC against El Salvador in regard to its freedom to mine under the North America Free Trade Agreement (NAFTA), being the first time the NAFTA provisions had been defeated in court.

 In 2015, Kingsbury was named Professor of International Politics and in November of the same year he coordinated election observers to Myanmar's general elections.
 From 2014 to 2015 Kingsbury worked as a columnist for The Guardian.
-He retired from Deakin University at the end of 2020 and was made an Emeritus Professor of the university in July 2021.
+He retired from Deakin University at the end of 2020 and was made Professor Emeritus of the university in July 2021.